edisonaugusthy/ng7-DragAndDrop/projects/drag-me/README.md

 # drag-me
- `drag-me` is a custom drag and drop module for angular applications provideing features like
+ `drag-me` is a custom drag and drop module for angular applications providing features like
  - darg and drop any where in the dom
  - custom callbacks for each event
  - able to carry data in drag element